-PreReq: Eng 21 or placement in Eng 102; and Eng 22 or ESL 15 or placement in Eng 100; and Math 25X or 26 or placement in Math 100 This course analyzes the forces determining national and international economic performance in employment, inflation, production, money supply, and trade.
+PreReq: Eng 21 or placement in Eng 102; and Eng 22 or ESL 15 or placement in Eng 100; and Math 25 or 25X or Math 26 or placement in Math 100

+This course analyzes the forces determining national and international economic performance in employment, inflation, production, money supply, and trade.
 Presents in historical context the modern economic situation.
 Describes relative roles of major economic institutions such as businesses, labor unions, government agencies, international organizations, and the banks.
 (3 lec hrs.)